How to Create a Drop-Down List in Excel

 How to create a drop-down list?

 Start from the table.
-First, select all brands of cars.
+First, select the cells containing the car brands.

 Excel drop down list check data list